ceph/ceph/doc/mgr/diskprediction.rst

-*diskprediction_local* requires at least six datasets of device health metrics to make prediction of the devices' life expentancy.
+*diskprediction_local* requires at least six datasets of device health metrics to make prediction of the devices' life expectancy.
 And these health metrics are collected only if health monitoring is :ref:`enabled <enabling-monitoring>`.

 Run the following command to retrieve the life expectancy of given device.